jandot/aerts-exercises-leipzig/Visualization/exercises/processing_exercise.md

 ![Brushing and linking](images/brushinglinking.png)

+### Linking departure to arrival airports

 This visualization is not really useful.
 But how about we draw the departure airport in the top-left, and the arrival airport in the bottom-right.
 Brushing a group of departure airports in the top-left would then highlight the arrival airports in the bottom-right.

-To do this, we

 *Script 17*
 ``` {.java .numberLines}